jankomisarczyk/DeFi/README.md

 Decentralized Finance

 What includes:
-  - setting up your own token
+  - setting up your ERC20 token
   - adding it to DEX
   - funding liquidity pools and making swaps
-  - and writing a smart contract which interacts with the DEX
+  - writing a smart contract which interacts with the DEX